 I study the ways in which technology is a meaning-making enterprise, a reconfiguration of the world to enchant it and make it purposive.
-My general interests include religious studies, the history of science, anthropology of science, literature, and Christian history.
+My general interests include religious studies, the history of science, anthropology of science, literature, and modern India.

-My past research focused upon the relationship between artificial intelligence (AI), robotics and religion (primarily the Singularity, mind uploading, & sentient machines, but also Shinto and Buddhist ideas as they relate to the development of Japanese robotics).
+My past research focused upon the relationship between digital technologies and religion (primarily the Singularity, mind uploading, & sentient machines, but also Shinto and Buddhist ideas as they relate to the development of Japanese robotics).
 In those studies, I wrote a book that was published by Oxford University Press and then moved on to the study of virtual worlds and video games.
 That research resulted in a National Science Foundation grant and a new book published by Oxford.